asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ### Resetting Teams

 I've encountered agile transformation consultants who encourage every team in a development organization to have identical practices.
 I don't necessarily fault them for this advice, they are trying to accomplish a lot in a very short period of time.
 Further, the experience level of teams within organizations can vary significantly.
-The unfortunate result of this however forces every team to follow strict formulas.
-I've heard one consultant say, _"I know that some of you have been agile practitioners for a decade, but everyone here has to go back to Shu and follow these steps exactly."_ That comment illustrated that the consultant didn't understand what effect that would have on the productivity and morale of the organization.
+The unfortunate result of this forces every team to follow strict formulas.
+I've heard one consultant say, _"I know that some of you have been agile practitioners for a decade, but everyone here has to go back to Shu and follow these steps exactly."_ That comment illustrated that the consultant didn't understand what effect his request would have on the productivity and morale of the organization.

 #### The Cost of Ri Teams Operating at Shu

-One important discovery resulting from Dreyfus model research is that researchers have found that if experts follow the same rules that they devised for novices, the experts performed at a novice level.<sup>[1](#research)</sup>
+An important discovery resulting from Dreyfus Maturity Model research is that if experts follow the same rules that they devised for novices, the experts performed at a novice level.<sup>[1](#research)</sup>

 ### Scrum "By-the-Books"

-I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these formulas exactly**.
+I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization.
+They are so advanced in their Scrum implementation that they **follow these formulas exactly**.
 I cringe when I hear this, because I've seen this translate to teams with morale problems stuck in the Shu state.

-I don't have anything against Scrum, I find it a valuable framework (although it wouldn't be my first choice for development teams).
-Reading the [Scrum Guide](http://www.scrumguides.org/scrum-guide.html) you will find that it is a prescriptive but lightweight framework.
-However, the "by-the-books" implementations I've seen added a lot of agile consultant practices on top of the Scrum Guide that teams were expected follow to the letter by their organizations.
+I find Scrum to be a valuable framework (although it wouldn't be my first choice for development teams).
+If you read the [Scrum Guide](http://www.scrumguides.org/scrum-guide.html) you will find that it is a prescriptive, but lightweight framework.
+Unfortunately, the "by-the-books" Scrum implementations I've seen added a layer of agile consultant practices on top of the Scrum Guide that teams were expected to strictly follow by their organizations.

 #### Skipping to Ri

-I understand that these organizations are sending a message that they didn't skip right to the Ri state.
+I understand that these organizations are sending a message that they didn't skip straight to the Ri state.
 Doing Scrum "by-the-books" means that they haven't invented their own practices that completely disregard agile principles and values.
-Unfortunately, this too is very common given how desirable it has become to call an organization "agile".
+Unfortunately, this too is very common, given how desirable it has become to call an organization "agile."

-However, these organizations that have thankfully not skipped the Shu and Ha states are not much better off, being permanently stuck in the Shu state.
+Although these organizations have thankfully not skipped the Shu and Ha states, they are not much better off being permanently stuck in the Shu state.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Shu-Ha-Ri Considered Harmful?
 NO, Shu without the Ha and the Ri considered Harmful <a href="https://t.co/e2pQHyrOBa">https://t.co/e2pQHyrOBa</a></p>&mdash; Primitivo Cachero (@primicachero) <a href="https://twitter.com/primicachero/status/877418470140518400">June 21, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Shu Scrum Masters

 Great Scrum Masters can really help Scrum teams improve.
-However, having worked on successful XP teams without them I am not convinced they are required.
-The opposite is also true, poor Scrum Masters can have dramatically negative affects on teams.
-I've seen well-meaning but poorly prepared Scrum Masters exacerbate this "by-the-books" problem because they too are beginners and still just following formulas.
+Nevertheless, having worked on successful XP teams without them, I am not convinced they are required.
+The opposite can also be true, poor Scrum Masters can have dramatically negative affects on teams.
+I have seen well-meaning, but poorly prepared, Scrum Masters exacerbate this "by-the-books" problem because they too are beginners and still just following formulas.

 To become a Certified Scrum Master you need to pay for and attend a two day course, pass a test that is nearly impossible to fail, and get your certification.
 While I know that the creators of Scrum considered this the beginning of your Scrum journey, too often it is the only formal training Scrum Masters ever receive.

 Now we have people whose experience is limited to two days of classroom sessions with the word "Master" in their job title.
-Unwittingly organizations rely on these people as experts and yet they have no more relevant experience than anyone else in the organization.
+Unwittingly, organizations rely on these people as experts and yet they have no more relevant experience than anyone else in the organization.

 ### Codifying Beginner Formulas

-Organizations typically begin their "agile transformation" by getting Scrum training.
+Organizations often begin their "agile transformation" by getting Scrum training.
 Consultants come in for several weeks and teach the organization these beginner formulas.
 Their goal is to get everyone to the Shu state and on the same page.
 Unfortunately, it is common for companies just starting their agile journey to believe that keeping every team working the exact same way is an organizational optimization (I've written about this at length [here](/2017/03/05/remove-cross-team-dependencies.html)).

 The belief is that it's easier for leadership to buy-in to this new way of working and manage at the portfolio-level when every team works the same way.
-But no one asks what the company is surrendering for working this way.
+No one asks what the company is surrendering for working this way.
 The sacrifice is substantial: team performance, team morale, and the ability for teams to improve themselves through retrospectives.
 They are sacrificing the same agile principles and values that they are trying to adopt.

 This belief results in organizations codifying these beginner formulas before the team has a chance to master them.
 The codifying of these rules ensures that teams cannot deviate from them, halting all progress towards mastery as teams are permanently stuck in the Shu state.